Stephen McCain

-Stephen (Steve) McCain (born January 9, 1974) is a retired American gymnast who competed at the 2000 Olympics and the 2001 World Artistic Gymnastics Championships.
+Stephen Wayne McCain (born January 9, 1974) is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed at the 2000 Olympics and the 2001 World Artistic Gymnastics Championships.
 McCain attended the University of California, Los Angeles.

 Olympics

 After finishing 12th at the 1996 Olympic Trials and failing to make the team, McCain moved to the United States Olympic Training Center in Colorado Springs, Colorado to focus more on his career.

 Other international competition

 McCain participated in four World Championships.
 In 2001, his team won a silver medal.

 McCain retired from gymnastics after not making the US Olympic Team in 2004.